"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: System Setting

 Assume a tag equipped with a LWA.
 Notably, the radiation pattern of an LWA can be synthesized through its complex propagation constant $k_z$, antenna geometry, and operation wavelength as exemplified in Appendix~\ref{appA}.

-Let $\theta$ and $\phi$ denote respectively a radiation vector's polar and azimuth angles from the spherical coordinate system, as illustrated in Fig.~\ref{fig1}, Meanwhile, the complex radiation gain is denoted by $R(\theta,\phi; \lambda)$.
+Let $\theta$ and $\phi$ denote respectively a radiation vector's polar and azimuth angles from the spherical coordinate system, as illustrated in Fig.~\ref{fig1}.
+Meanwhile, the complex radiation gain is denoted by $R(\theta,\phi; \lambda)$.
 Such a frequency-dependent radiation pattern is known in advance for a given LWA implementation.
-We assume that such a knowledge is perfect.
-Moreover, as we are focusing on a 2D analysis for simplicity, we can safely ignore the effect of the azimuth angle in our analyses.
+We assume that such knowledge is perfect.\footnote{Imperfect radiation pattern knowledge is inevitable in practice, but its impact is left for future work.
+Still, note that such impairment is expected to affect the proposed orientation estimation methods MLE, P-MLE, A-MLE, and RPA, in this order, being most significant for MLE, which exploits all available information, and the least for RPA, which only exploits main-lobe radiation amplitude relative information.} Moreover, as we are focusing on a 2D analysis for simplicity, we can safely ignore the effect of the azimuth angle in our analyses.
 To simplify the notation, hereinafter we use $R(\theta)$ instead of $R(\theta,\phi;\lambda)$ assuming a given operation wavelength $\lambda$.

-Fig.~\ref{fig:rad} illustrates the radiation pattern, both in terms of amplitude gain and phase response, for a given LWA mmWave implementation.
-Note that the radiation pattern varies indeed for different operation frequencies, being the more salient feature that the main-lobe pointing angle increases with the operation frequency.
+Fig.~\ref{fig:rad} illustrates the radiation pattern, both in terms of amplitude gain and phase response, for a given LWA.
+Herein, mm-wave operation is adopted for solution scalability since LWAs are generally several wavelengths.
+Note that the radiation pattern varies for different operation frequencies, which can help determine the angular direction of the tag.
+Moreover, a salient feature is that the main-lobe pointing angle increases with the operation frequency.